dnsimple/coredns-dnsimple/README.md

 Support for [regional records](https://support.dnsimple.com/articles/regional-records/) is provided when defining a zone with matching regional records in the Corefile.
 All global and regional records for any defined zone with a region will be synced.
 If no region is defined, only global records will be synced for the zone.

-Mutliple regions may be defined for the same zone.
-In the following example:
+Multiple regions may be defined for the same zone; when multiple zones have conflicting records, the zone that is declared earlier in the Corefile wins.
+For example, given the following configuration:
-  - A regional record that exists in CDG will be returned if no regional record exists in AMS for the same name.
-  - A regional record that exists in FRA will be returned if no regional record exists in AMS or CDG for the same name.

-Enable dnsimple with multiple regions for the some zone:

 ```
 example.org {
   dnsimple example.org:AMS example.org:CDG example.org:FRA
 }
 ```

+The following rules apply:

+- A regional record that exists in CDG will be returned if no regional record exists in AMS for the same name.
+- A regional record that exists in FRA will be returned if no regional record exists in AMS or CDG for the same name.